 Consciousness is not an exclusive psychological function.
 Consciousness is a biological function that is shared by all living cells which display the attributes such as recognition, sensitiveness, coordination, cooperation, functional awareness, and awareness of the external and internal environment and condition.

 The category that I call ‘SELF’ represents the physical self with various organs and tissues and the mental self which represents mental activities associated with thinking, intellect/knowledge, emotions, feelings, moods, and ego or self-pride.
-The ‘SELF’ may describe the essence or nature, or identity of the man in terms of the man’s own mental awareness and other people in his environment.
+The ‘SELF’ may describe the essence or nature, or identity of the man in terms of the man’s own mental awareness and of other people in his environment.
 The second category that I describe could be called the ‘KNOWING-SELF’.
-The ‘Knowing-Self’ is aware or conscious of its state and fact of biological existence.
+The ‘Knowing-Self’ is aware or conscious of its state and the fact of its own biological existence.
 It may not always be aware of its external environment.
 A man who is in a state of sound sleep, a man who is under the influence of drugs, chemicals, or pharmacological agents like anesthetics, or a person with a head injury loses some components of the function called consciousness.
 However, a man at all times of his living condition is conscious of his internal condition/environment, maintains the state of equilibrium or homeostasis, and supports the vital functions that define his individuality as an organism.
 The category called the ‘Knowing-Self’ is related to the individuality and in the multicellular human organism this function is served by the Reticular Formation of the Brain Stem which gives the person the ‘Capacity for Consciousness’.
 Man needs the ‘Capacity for Consciousness’ to compose the ‘Contents of Consciousness’.
-In the absence of the ‘Capacity for Consciousness’, man has no ‘Contents of Consciousness’ and could be declared dead if the function called ‘Capacity for Consciousness’ could not be sustained.
+In the absence of the ‘Capacity for Consciousness’, man has no ‘Contents of Consciousness’ and could be declared dead if the function called ‘Capacity for Consciousness’ is not sustained.

 The ‘Capacity for Consciousness’ is essential for man’s biological existence.
 The ‘Capacity for Consciousness’ is required for a man to exist as a moral, spiritual, and rational being.
-Man exists with an intrinsic ability to discern right from wrong and exists because of his spiritual nature which gives him the ability to acquire and manipulate energy for his various metabolic, living functions.
+The man exists with an intrinsic ability to discern right from wrong and exists because of his spiritual nature which gives him the ability to acquire and manipulate energy for his various metabolic, living functions.
 The category called ‘Self’ may experience all the difficult, and challenging situations posed by life, and the category called the ‘Knowing-Self’ is not subject to these sensory or mental experiences that impact the ‘Self’.

 THE GOD CONNECTION: